simonbesnard1/gedidb/doc/user/database.rst

 3. **overwrite**:
    A Boolean flag indicating whether to overwrite existing arrays when creating new ones.

-4. **temporal_tiling**:
+4. **temporal_batching**:
-   Specifies the granularity for time-based tiling:
+   Specifies the granularity for time-based batching:

-   - `daily`: Tiles are created for daily intervals.
+   - `daily`: Batches are created for daily intervals.
-   - `weekly`: Tiles are created for weekly intervals.
+   - `weekly`: Batches are created for weekly intervals.
+   - If not provided all the granules will be processed in one batch

 5. **chunk_size**:
    Defines the size of spatial chunks (in degrees) for tiling.
 Adjusting this can affect query performance and storage efficiency.